Seneca, Oregon: History

 Seneca post office was established in 1895 and named by postmaster Minnie Southworth for her brother-in-law, prominent Portland judge Seneca Smith.

 While early homesteaders moved into the valley in the late 1800s, Seneca only began growing in the 1929 when it became the northern terminus of the now-vacated Oregon and Northwestern Railroad, owned by the Edward Hines Lumber Company, which extended south to Burns.
 At that time, large-scale shipping of Ponderosa Pine logs from Seneca and the surrounding national forest began to the Hines sawmill in Hines.
 The company established a planing mill and railroad shops in Seneca, and it became essentially a company town.
 In 1940 Seneca's population was 275.
 Logging in the area began to decline in the 1970s, and the Hines company ceased operations of its lumber mills and railroad in 1984.
 The town was incorporated as a city in 1970 as lumber company control began to wane.
 According to the 1980 census, Seneca's population was 285.
 The estimated population in 2007 was 270.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.80 sqmi, all land.

 Situated at the confluence of Bear Creek and the Silvies River, Seneca is in Bear Valley at the northern edge of the Great Basin.

 Climate

-Seneca has a semi-arid influenced subarctic climate (Köppen climate classification Dsc) with warm daytime temperatures in summer and cool to cold nighttime temperatures all year.
+Seneca has a humid continental influenced semi-arid climate (Köppen climate classification BSk/Dsb/Dsc) with warm daytime temperatures in summer and cool to cold nighttime temperatures all year.
 Average high temperatures throughout the year are relatively mild for a subarctic climate.
-It is right on the border of the regular semi-arid continental climate with the fourth warmest month of the year straddling 50 F.
+It is right on the border of a semi-arid subarctic climate with the fourth warmest month of the year straddling 50 F.

 Seneca experiences the coolest weather in Grant County and has the distinction of the coldest official temperature recorded in Oregon: -54 F in 1933.